LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

       "Date": "2020-10-31"
    }

-You can see from the response that the API rejected the request due to **client error**.
-The response had a **bad request** status of ``400`` and the body included information about what needs to be corrected to issue a successful request:
+You can see from the response that the API rejected the request.
+The response returns a bad request status of ``400`` which indicates a client-side error.
+The response body includes information about what needs to be corrected to issue a successful request:

 .. figure:: figures/create-coding-event-bad-request.png
    :alt: Postman response of create coding event with a bad request body

+   Postman response of create coding event with a bad request body

 Get a Single Coding Event
 ^^^^^^^^^^^^^^^^^^^^^^^^^